Garjion/skins/README.md

 # skins

 The main minecraft skins ive used over the years.
-Some are'nt here but these are most of them.
+Some aren't here but these are most of them.